ButlerFuqua/testimony_blog/content/pages/terms.md

 ---
-title: Terms and Condistions
+title: Terms and Conditions
-description: This is the Terms and Condistions page
+description: This is the Terms and Conditions page
 path: /terms
 ---

-# Terms and Condistions this Site
+# Terms and Conditions this Site

-This is the Terms and Condistions page.
+This is the Terms and Conditions page.